MazenGweeda/Weather-journal-app/README.md

 3. The **weather data** returned from **'openweathermap.com'** is sent to the website server using a **'post'** route then a **'get'** route is used to get the data from server to update the website UI.

 ### Css file
-The **'styles.css'** contains the style sheet which holds the styles of different elements.
+The **'styles.css'** is the style sheet which holds the styles of different elements.

 ### JavaScript file
 1. The **'server.js'** creates the server and its dependencies, and contains definitions of **post** and **get** routes.